walles/ttt/README.md

   * When the user passes something, deduct one needs-practice points
   * Try to take every other question from the needs-practice table if there's something in there
-* Based on the system language, support both Swedish and English
 * Adapt to the system's theme (dark / light)
 * Make the home screen look sensible on different resolutions